 Certification: Actuaries can start their career as trainees without any certification.
 Most actuaries receive extensive mentoring, training, and release time to prepare for exams while on the job.
 However, for full professional status, actuaries should pursue associate- and fellow-level certification with either the Casualty Actuarial Society / CAS (for actuaries interested in the property and casualty field) or the Society of Actuaries / SOA (in order to work in the life insurance, health insurance, retirement benefits, investments, and finance industries).

 Once an actuary has finally become certified (after four to six years for associate certification and an additional two to three years for fellowship status), they are still required by the CAS and SOA to complete continuing education requirements.

 College students who prepare for and pass one or more of these actuarial exams while in school will have an edge in hiring for entry-level jobs.
-Titles for preliminary exams for initial actuarial certification include “Probability,” "Financial Mathematics,” “Actuarial Models: Financial Economics,” “Actuarial Models: Life Contingencies,” “Models for Stochastic Processes and Statistics,” and “Construction and Evaluation of Actuarial Models.”
+Titles for preliminary exams for initial actuarial certification include “Probability,” "Financial Mathematics,” and “Actuarial Models: Financial Economics.”

 While college-level education and training are important requirements for this position, there are certain "soft skills" that will give you an edge when it comes to working with others in an office environment.
 These include: